-Over 200,000 people died or disappeared in Guatemala’s decades-long civil war.
-Drugs, gangs, violence and systemic corruption hold back Guatemala’s capital city.
-In rural areas, indigenous farmers survive hand-to-mouth, burdened by a sense of futility and racial exclusion.
-Almost 8.7% of the population may be living on less than $1.90 a day.
+More than 200,000 people died or disappeared in Guatemala’s decades-long civil war.
+Drugs, gangs, violence and systemic corruption are now key challenges for the poor living in Guatemala’s capital city, and in rural areas extreme poverty is the greatest threat.
+Indigenous farmers in those areas survive hand-to-mouth, plagued by a sense of futility and racial exclusion.

 Families living in poor rural communities often eat only one meal a day.
-Homes have dirt floors, water comes from a shallow, contaminated well, and a few children receive a quality Catholic education.
+They have homes with dirt floors; draw unsafe water from shallow, contaminated wells; and struggle to provide their children with a quality education.
 When sickness strikes, there is barely enough money to visit the nearest clinic or receive prescription medicine.
-So they stay sick, hungry, uneducated and stuck in the cycle of poverty.
+As a result, these hope-drained families remain sick, hungry, uneducated and stuck in the cycle of poverty.

 Cross Catholic Outreach partners with local Catholic bishops, priests, religious and lay workers who have the hearts and the knowledge to serve their needy neighbors.

-In southern Guatemala, Cross Catholic Outreach is working with the Diocese of Santa Rosa de Lima to bless the poor with a new Catholic school, new homes and new harvests.
+In southern Guatemala, Cross Catholic Outreach is working with the Diocese of Santa Rosa de Lima to transform the lives of the poor.

-Our goal is to not only provide food, water, shelter, and other material needs, but also to transform families and communities for the glory of Jesus Christ.
-Your support can help break the cycle of poverty, increase self-sufficiency and model the love of Christ.
+Our goal is not only to provide food, water, shelter, and other material needs, but also to transform families and communities for the glory of Jesus Christ.
+Your support can help break the cycle of poverty, increase self-sufficiency and model God’s love.

-Cross Catholic Outreach has partnered with the Diocese of Santa Rosa de Lima and Father Raúl Monterroso to build a Catholic school, construct safe homes, provide clean water and launch an agriculture program to promote economic independence and strengthen Christ’s presence among the poor.
-It’s an ambitious project, and your gift could make all the difference.
+Cross Catholic Outreach has partnered with the Diocese of Santa Rosa de Lima to build a Catholic school, construct safe homes, provide clean water and launch an agriculture program to promote economic independence and strengthen Christ’s presence among the poor.
+It’s an ambitious project, but one we are confident can be achieved with your support.

-The foundation to lift a family out of poverty is to ensure safe housing.
-Fr.
-Raúl’s plan for Santa Rosa includes the construction of 40 durable, cement-block houses with solid floors and waterproof roofs that will give the poor families the comfort they deserve.
+An important step in helping a family rise out of deep poverty is to ensure safe housing.
+The diocese’s plan includes the construction of 107 durable, cement block houses with solid floors and waterproof roofs that will give the poor families the comfort they deserve.

-Fr.
-Raúl feels every beneficiary family should participate in their home’s construction.
-This “sweat equity” preserves family dignity.
+Every beneficiary family participates in their home’s construction.
+This sweat equity preserves family dignity.

-Santa Rosa’s children lack access to a Catholic education system.
-To solve this problem, Fr.
-Raúl came to Cross Catholic Outreach with a vision for a new Catholic school — the Immaculate Heart of Mary Catholic School — to serve more than 200 students.
+Santa Rosa’s children have lacked access to a Catholic education system.
+To solve this problem, the diocese came to Cross Catholic Outreach with a vision for a new Catholic school — Sacred Heart of Jesus — to serve more than 200 students.

 Water — one of God’s greatest gifts — is crucial to our survival, but thousands of poor families in Santa Rosa have no access to its refreshing, sustaining power.

-Poverty is so extreme in Santa Rosa that the men often search for jobs in other countries, leaving women to survive on subsistence farming.
-What small profits they generate are usually turned over to the landowners, contributing to the overall cycle of poverty.
+Poverty is so extreme in Santa Rosa that the men often search for unskilled jobs in other countries, leaving women to survive through subsistence farming.
+What small profits they generate are usually turned over to the landowners, meaning the families themselves remain trapped in a cycle of poverty.

-Fr.
-Raúl’s agriculture program will provide resources and training to over 1,500 villagers, promoting economic independence and sustainability.
+This year, the diocese’s agriculture program will provide resources and training to 410 farmers, promoting economic independence.